 If you ever feel that you can’t get your rabbits nails clipped on your own, or you’re afraid you’ll clip the quick, there is also the option to bring your rabbit to the vet to clip your rabbit’s nails for you.

-Cleaning rabbit ears
+Part 3: Cleaning rabbit ears

 Many lop eared rabbits have an increased risk of developing an ear infection.
 It might be necessary for you to perform weekly or monthly ear cleanings.
-Before you ever clean your rabbit’s ears, you should check with your rabbit savvy vet to see what they recommend.
+Before you ever clean your rabbit’s ears, you should check with your rabbit savvy veterinarian to see what they recommend.

 With my mini-lop Tenshi, my vet recommended I clean her ears out once every other week.
 She had a tendency to have a buildup of wax in her left ear.
 If left unchecked this had the potential to cause a serious ear infection, so my vet gave me an ear cleaning solution with instructions on how to clean Tenshi’s ears at home.